The county is open for business and here to serve our community. More information

 More about Avian Influenza

 The CDC is currently working with other federal, state and local public health agencies to investigate and monitor a multi-state outbreak of avian influenza.
-The CDC reports that these 2024 cases of highly pathogenic avian influenza were likely spread from dairy cows to humans.
+The CDC reports that these recent cases of highly pathogenic avian influenza were likely spread from dairy cows to humans.
 For the latest updates, visit the situational summary on the CDC's website.

 Protect your small flock from Avian Influenza